A World of Good.

-Hartford International University is committed to providing leadership education through the Black Ministries Program and now offers training in Eco-Spirituality to develop leadership around climate change.
+Hartford International University has a history of providing leadership education through the Black Ministries Program and now offers training in Eco-Spirituality to develop leadership around climate change.

 Cultivating Forward-Thinking Research

-Hartford International University has been awarded a $300,000 planning grant from Lilly Endowment Inc. to study the impact the COVID-19 pandemic has had and will have on U.S. congregations.
+HIU’s Hartford Institute for Religion Research has been awarded more than $5 million from Lilly Endowment Inc. to study the COVID-19 pandemic has had and will have on U.S. congregations.